syncfusion-content/maui-docs/MAUI/TabView/Tab-Bar-Customization.md

 ### Gradient Color

-You can also customize the background with a linear gradient and radial gradient as like below example.
+The background can be customized with a linear gradient and radial gradient as like below example.

 {% tabs %}
 {% highlight xaml %}